-This post describes steps you can take to install PuTTY SSH Client in Ubuntu Linux.
+This post describes installing the PuTTY SSH Client in Ubuntu Linux.

-PuTTY, a lightweight SSH client developed for Windows systems is also available to use on Linux machines, including Ubuntu.
-Developed by Simon Tatham, it has become probably the most popular SSH client in use today, although may not be as popular as it once was.
+PuTTY, a lightweight SSH client developed for Windows systems, is also available on Linux machines, including Ubuntu.
+Developed by Simon Tatham, it has become probably the most popular SSH client in use today, although it may not be as popular as it once was.

-The things most people like about PuTTY are, it’s lightweight, readily available to download, efficient, compatible with most operating systems, and gets the jobs done.
-In fact on Windows systems, no need to install.
-Download PuTTY executable and run it.
+What most people like about PuTTY is it’s lightweight, readily available to download, efficient, compatible with most operating systems, and gets the jobs done.
+In fact, on Windows systems, no need to install it.
+Download the PuTTY executable and run it.
 It’s that simple!

 I’m not saying PuTTY is the best SSH client out there.
 Nope.
-PuTTY can’t complete with many of the well maintained SSH clients.
-But PuTTY has many advantages that the others done have and that’s why people still go to PuTTY when they need to quickly connect to a system via SSH.
+PuTTY can’t compete with many of the well-maintained SSH clients.
+But PuTTY has many advantages that the others have, and that’s why people still go to PuTTY when they need to connect to a system via SSH quickly.